prymitive/karma/docs/CONFIGURATION.md

   Note: this option is not available via environment variables, you can only set it via the config file.

+- `order` - custom order of label names.
+All labels listed here will appear first in the order specified here.
+Remaining labels will be sorted alphabetically and appended at the end.
 - `keep` - list of allowed labels, if both `keep` and `keep_re` are empty all labels are allowed.
 - `keep_re` - list of Go compatible [regular expressions](https://golang.org/pkg/regexp/)